-Deputy Comptroller for Credit and Market Risk
+Deputy Comptroller for Supervision Risk Management

-Since joining the agency in 1992, Mr. Benhart has served in a variety of technical and managerial roles, primarily as a field examiner.
+Since joining the agency in 1992, Mr. Benhart has served in a variety of policy, technical and managerial roles, primarily as a field examiner.
 In these roles, he directed credit related OCC supervisory activities and managed a staff of resident credit examiners in the commercial and retail credit areas in many of the agency’s largest banks.

 Darrin received his undergraduate degree in business administration with an emphasis in finance from the University of Northern Iowa and is a Commissioned National Bank Examiner.